Linaro/OpenCSD/HOWTO.md

 CoreSight blocks are listed in the device tree for a specific system and discovered at boot time.
-Since tracers can be linked to more than one sink, the sink that will recieve trace data needs to be identified and given as an option on the perf command line.
+Since tracers can be linked to more than one sink, the sink that will receive trace data needs to be identified and given as an option on the perf command line.
 Once a sink has been identify trace collection can start.
 An easy and yet interesting example is the `uname` command: